aspose-imaging/Aspose.Imaging-API-References/english/python-net/aspose.imaging.fileformats.emf.emfplus.objects/emfplusgraphicsobjecttype/_index.md

 url: /python-net/aspose.imaging.fileformats.emf.emfplus.objects/emfplusgraphicsobjecttype/
 ---

-The Graphics Objects specify parameters for graphics output.
+**Summary:** The Graphics Objects specify parameters for graphics output.
 They are part of the playback device context and are persistent during the playback of an EMF+ metafile.

 **Module:** [aspose.imaging.fileformats.emf.emfplus.objects](/imaging/python-net/aspose.imaging.fileformats.emf.emfplus.objects/)